mkcr-innovations/integration-app-client/client/docs/ExternalEventLogRecordDto.md

 ### NewExternalEventLogRecordDto

-`func NewExternalEventLogRecordDto(id string, userId string, externalEventId string, externalEventSubscriptionId string, connectionId string, integrationId string, payload map[string]interface{}, launchedFlowRunIds []string, ) *ExternalEventLogRecordDto`
+`func NewExternalEventLogRecordDto(id string, userId string, ) *ExternalEventLogRecordDto`

 NewExternalEventLogRecordDto instantiates a new ExternalEventLogRecordDto object This constructor will assign default values to properties that have it defined,